mijn-ui/react/known-issues.md

 ### Known Issues

-**Can't build the docs folder in the development**

-I am currently facing an issue where I am unable to build the docs folder in the development environment.
-The exact cause of this issue is still unknown, but it seems to be related to package versions or other factors.

-Deploying it on Vercel seems to be working fine.

-For more details about this issue, please refer to the following GitHub discussion: [GitHub Discussion](https://github.com/vercel/next.js/discussions/43577)

----

 ### Running Dev server consumes a lot of RAM

 Another issue we are experiencing is that the `next dev` command is consuming a significant amount of memory, sometimes exceeding 8GB or more.
 This has been a known issue in Next.js, and unfortunately, there is no known solution or workaround at the moment.
 If you come across any solution, please let us know.